 Applications are not limited to British/EEA nationals, but applicants must demonstrate that they are in a position to acquire appropriate work/study visas as necessary.
 Please consult the current visa regulations before applying, to ensure eligibility.

-Award holders will be expected to:
+The award holder will be expected to:

 -